sirthegamercoder/sirthegamercoder/README.md

 ## Tools that I use
 - Pixellab
 - IbisPaint X & Kleki
-- Pydroid 3 & Spritesheet and XML Generator Web
+- Funker' Optimizer & Spritesheet and XML Generator Web

 ---